igsr/gca_1000genomes_website/_searchable/formats.md

 ## Variant Call Format (VCF)

-The VCF format is a tab delimited format for storing variant calls and and individual genotypes.
+The VCF format is a tab delimited format for storing variant calls and individual genotypes.
 It is able to store all variant calls from single nucleotide variants to large scale insertions and deletions.

-The format is still under development and the current format definition is available on a publicly visiable page of the 1000 Genomes Wiki: [VCF 4.0](http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-40)
+##Data file format specifications

+The specifications for these file formats continue to develop.
+Current specifications for [SAM/BAM, CRAM and VCF can be found at hts-specs](https://samtools.github.io/hts-specs/).

 # Key file formats